Alerts

 Alerts allow you to be notified and react to Kafka infrastructure or application changes as soon as they happen.

-You can integrate alerts with Slack and MS Teams to receive real-time notifications.
+You can integrate alerts with Slack, MS Teams and email to receive real-time notifications.
 Alternatively, set up arbitrary webhook destinations with any URL and custom headers.
 Find out how to configure integrations.

 Alerts are periodically checked for every minute.